markwylde/riot-router-tag/README.md

 Build routes in riot using simple tags

 ## Demo
-For a demo see my other project [riot-redux-boilerplate](https://github.com/markwylde/riot-redux-boilerplate)
+For a demo see my other project [riot-redux-router-boilerplate](https://github.com/markwylde/riot-redux-router-boilerplate) which is based on [JSPM](http://jspm.io/)

 ## Example
 ```html